-We know that nonfiction books are an essential part of any classroom.
+You already know that nonfiction books are an essential part of any classroom.
 That “just right” nonfiction text helps naturally inquisitive students feed their curiosity and expand their knowledge of the world around them.

 2. Listen to your students read when they begin a new nonfiction book to determine if they are able to read the words accurately and fluently.
-The five-finger test—making sure your readers encounter no more than five challenging words on a given page—is an effective strategy to make the determination.
+The five-finger test—making sure your readers encounter no more than five challenging words on a given page—is an effective strategy to make that determination.

 3. Get to know your students’ interests and backgrounds to help you understand how much their background knowledge is aiding their comprehension.
 Try this student interest survey as a place to begin.

 4. Talk with students frequently.
 Ask them to summarize what they’ve read to determine if they are putting together and remembering important information from the text.
-Check out these 10 ready-to-print graphic organizers for nonfiction texts to help you quickly assess your students.

 The more your students read engaging nonfiction books they love, the more they’ll build the background knowledge they need to achieve academic success.